deckhouse/csi-nfs/docs/FAQ.md

 EOF
 ```

-In this example, a directory `/<namespace>/<PVC name>` will be created on the NFS server for each PV.
+In this example, a directory `/<namespace>/<PVC name>` will be created on the NFS server for each volume.

 > **Caution!** The PVC name is set by the user.
-Such `subDir` settings may lead to a situation where the name of a newly created PVC matches the name of a previously deleted PVC.
-If `reclaimPolicy` is set to `Retain`, the data from the previously allocated PVs with the same name will be available in the new volume.
+Such `subDir` settings may lead to a situation where the directory name for a newly created volume matches the directory name of a previously deleted volume.
+If `reclaimPolicy` is set to `Retain`, the data from the previously allocated volumes with the same PVC name will be available in the new volume.

 ### Example without templates